Overview

 addition to, or instead of, advisory services for which Seaside charges a fee.

-distribution and marketing fees commonly referred to as Rule 12b-1 fees.
-These fees are paid from fund assets and are
+and marketing fees commonly referred to as Rule 12b-1 fees.
+These fees are paid from fund assets and are disclosed in

-disclosed in the mutual fund’s prospectus.
-In certain cases, Seaside or its representatives may receive a portion of
+the mutual fund’s prospectus.
+In certain cases, Seaside or its representatives may receive a portion of these fees when

 Clients are not obligated to implement recommendations through Seaside or its affiliated representatives and may